laxmikant-ainapure/upcxx/src/README.md

 user** (e.g. `operation_cx::as_promise`) for which properties like quiescence are unknowable and progress level is a template parameter.
 It only requires the persona be active with this thread.

+## Serialization

+The ways serialization can be registered for a type T:

+  * Specialize such that `upcxx::is_trivially_serializable<T>::value == true`

+  * Specialize `upcxx::serialization<T>`.

+  * Provide member type `T::upcxx_serialization`.

+  * Provide nested member type template (this has higher priority than above) `T::upcxx_serialization::template supply_type_please<typename>`.
+The implementation passes in the type `T` being serialized.
+Useful for cases when `T::upcxx_serialization` can't easily know this (like it was inherited from some base class of `T`). **Proposal**: generalize `upcxx_serialization` to be *possibly* templated on a type to subsume this feature, e.g. the implementation would first try `T::upcxx_serialization<T>::??` and if that dies then try `T::upcxx_serialization::??`.

+  * Free when `std::is_trivially_copyable<T>::value == true`

+The job of `serialization_traits<T>` is to determine the registration point among the above and present it for querying through a uniform interface.
+The implementation considerably extends the fidelity of serialization behavior a type can register, which means that `serialization_traits` also calculates default values for these extensions when they aren't specified.

+The presented members of `serialization_traits<T>`, all of which are `static`, and additionally `constexpr` for data fields, are:

+  * `serialize`, `deserialize`: As indicated by the spec.

+  * `bool is_serializable`: Whether invoking serialization is definitely sanctioned.
+Note that other members are still available even if this value is false.
+For instance, a moveable type with no serialization registered can still be serialized and will use the trivial mechanism to do so, but that hardly makes it safe.
+Perhaps counter intuitively, the default value is `true`, since that's the correct assumption when a registration point is discovered.

+  * `bool is_actually_trivially_serializable`: Whether the underlying
+    serialization mechanism is the trivial byte copy regardless of whether the type thinks itself TriviallySerializable.
+Used by other serialization facilities to dispatch to optimized memcpy's for bulk serialization.
+The default value is `false`.

+  * `bool skip_is_fast`: Whether the sibling function `skip` exists and meets the criteria that it is "fast", meaning that padding the serialized representation with a leading byte jump delta word to implement skip would perform worse overall.
+Arguably this should be renamed to `skip_is_available` or even `skip_is_available_and_fast`.
+The default is `false`.

+  * `void skip(Reader &r)`: Advance the given reader past one instance of a serialized `T` and do so "quickly".
+There is no default implementation for this function so it is not guaranteed to exist.

+  * `SizeAfter ubound(SizeBefore prefix, T const&)`: Computes a storage size upper-bounding the buffer size needed to hold the serialized value as appended to an input buffer of size `prefix`.
+See the "Serialization:
+    Storage Sizes" section below for valid types of `SizeAfter` and `SizeBefore`.
+If the trivial mechanism is used than this just pads `prefix` to `alignof(T)` and adds `sizeof(T)`.
+Otherwise the provided default returns the invalid storage size indicating no upper bound (which will cause `serialization_writer` to use a growable buffer).

+  * `bool references_buffer`: Whether the deserialized object holds pointers into the buffer form which it was deserialized.
+The default value is `false`.

+  * `typedef deserialized_type`: The type with pointer removed returned by sibling `deserialized_type* deserialize()`.
+It is undefined behavior if these do not match.
+The provided default calculates the unpointered return type of `deserialize()`.

+  * `deserialized_type deserialized_value(T const&)`: Serializes to a temporary
+    buffer and returns the deserialized value.
+This is only provided for types which are returnable from functions (C-style arrays are not).

+  * `typedef static_ubound_t`: The storage size type as returned by `ubound(detail::empty_storage_size)` when it is entirely static, otherwise the invalid storage size type.
+See the "Serialization: Storage Sizes" section below.

+  * `static_ubound_t static_ubound`: The singleton instance of `static_ubound_t`.

+### Serialization: Storage Sizes

+`ubound()` manipulates storage size values, which are pairs of byte sizes and required alignments, whose types must be instantiations of `detail::storage_size<size_t,size_t>`.
+This space of types and inhabiting values creates one superspace where the values carry varying degrees of static knowledge, with these degrees being:

+  * Entirely static: Both the size and alignment values are carried in the type, thus permitting the runtime data to be empty.

+  * Dynamic size, statically bounded alignment: This size and alignment are carried at runtime, but there is a static inclusive upper bound on the alignment.

+  * Dynamic size, dynamic unbounded alignment: This size and alignment are all runtime.
+We have no static knowledge.

+The primary operation over the storage size superspace is `a.cat(b)` which returns the computed storage size needed to hold bytes for `a` followed by (in increasing memory address order) bytes of `b`, where padding bytes are inserted before `b` but not after.
+Thus storage sizes are not necessarily multiples of their alignment.
+There is a designated "invalid" storage size value inhabiting its own singleton specialization of `detail::storage_size<?,?>` (thus entirely static) which when cat'd with any other always poisons the result to be invalid as well.
+The "empty" storage size has zero bytes and requires only one byte alignment.

+Authors of `ubound` routines need not understand the complexities involved in `detail::sotrage_size`'s implementation.
+The contract (or "concept" in C++ lingo) the superspace follows is conceptually simple, just remember the types are nearly as dynamic as the runtime values, so parameterize input types and aggressively compute return types.
+In the following specifications, any type parameter beginning with the prefix "SS" is implicitly some instantiation of `detail::storage_size<?,?>`.

+The factory functions/values for storage sizes are:

+  * `template<typename T> constexpr SSReturn detail::storage_size_of()`: Builds
+    a completely static storage size from `sizeof(T)` & `alignof(T)`.

+  * `constexpr detail::storage_size<0,1> detail::empty_storage_size`

+  * `constexpr detail::invalid_storage_size_t detail::invalid_storage_size`:
+    where `detail::invalid_storage_size_t` is the designated instantiation of `detail::storage_size<?,?>` for the singleton type having the invalid value.

+Members of a storage size:

+  * `SSReturn cat(SSThat that) const`: cat's `this` with `that`.

+  * `template<size_t size, size_t align> SSReturn cat() const`: cat's `this` with a `(size,align)` storage size built from compile time values.

+  * `template<typename T> cat_size_of() const`: cat's `this` with a
+    `(sizeof(T),alignof(T)` storage size built from the compile time type.

+  * `SSReturn cat(size_t size, size_t align) const`: cat's `this` with a `(size,align)` storage size built from runtime values.
+Always prefer a templated compile time variant if applicable as they return types with the greatest degree of static knowledge.

+  * `template<typename T> SSReturn cat_ubound_of(T const &that) const`:
+    Shorthand for `serialization_traits<T>::ubound(*this, that)` which is a huge key-stroke save when authoring ubound's.

+  * `template<size_t n> SSReturn arrayed() const`: returns `this` cat'd with itself `n` times.
+Zero is an acceptable input and returns an empty storage size.

+  * `SSReturn arrayed(size_t n) const`: returns `this` cat'd with itself `n` times.
+Just like its compile time sibling but obviously less preferable.

+  * `constexpr size_t size_aligned(size_t min_align=1) const`: returns the size
+    of this storage size padded to the next multiple of its alignment.

+  * `typedef static_otherwise_invalid_t`: Equivalent to this type when it is entirely static (no runtime state), otherwise it is the invalid type.

+  * `constexpr static_otherwise_invalid_t static_otherwise_invalid() const`:
+    The singleton instance of `static_otherwise_invalid_t`.

+### Serialization: Readers / Writers

+TODO